-Federal Supplemental Educational Opportunity Grant (FSEOG)
+Federal Supplemental Educational Opportunity Grant (SEOG)

-FSEOG is for undergraduates with exceptional financial need and gives priority to students who receive Federal Pell Grants.
-Exceptional need is defined as students with the lowest Expected Family contributions (EFCs).
+SEOG is for undergraduates with exceptional financial need and gives priority to students who receive Federal Pell Grants.
+Exceptional need is defined as students with the lowest Expected Family Contributions (EFCs).
 Recipients must be enrolled at least half time (6 or more credits).
-FSEOG doesn't have to be paid back.
-Since FSEOG is a limited fund, UW Colleges must have the results of a student's FAFSA by the priority deadline of April 1 in order for the student to be considered for this grant.
-UW Colleges awards a maximum of \$1000 per academic year in FSEOG.
+Since SEOG is a limited fund, UW Colleges must have the results of a student's FAFSA by the priority deadline of April 1 in order for the student to be considered for this grant.
+UW Colleges awards a maximum of \$1000 per academic year in SEOG.
+With limited funding if a student's aid eligibility is lost at any point during the award year, SEOG funds may not be available for a student even if aid eligibility is regained at a later date.

-Wisconsin Higher Education Grant (WHEG)
+Wisconsin Grant - University of Wisconsin Students (formerly Wisconsin Higher Education Grant/WHEG)

-The Wisconsin Higher Education Grant (WHEG) provides grant assistance to undergraduate, Wisconsin residents enrolled at least half time (6 or more credits).
-WHEG does not have to be repaid.
+The Wisconsin Grant provides grant assistance to undergraduate, Wisconsin residents enrolled at least half time (6 or more credits).
 Awards are based on financial need.
-Receipt of WHEG funds is capped at ten semesters.
-WHEG funding is limited and once the institution's WHEG allocation is committed, WHEG-eligible students will be placed on a pending award list.
-With limited funding if a student's aid eligibility is lost at any point during the award year, WHEG funds may not be available for a WHEG-awarded student even if aid eligibility is regained at a later date.
+Receipt of Wisconsin Grant funds is capped at ten semesters.
+Wisconsin Grant funding is limited and once the institution's allocation is committed, eligible students will be placed on a pending award list.
+With limited funding if a student's aid eligibility is lost at any point during the award year, Wisconsin Grant funds may not be available for a student even if aid eligibility is regained at a later date.